brajeshwar/brajeshwar.github.io/_posts/2004/2004-06-12-oh-i-can-invite-more-people-to-gmail.md

----
-layout: post
-title: oh!
+# oh!
 I can invite more people to gMail
----

 I just realized that I can invite people to [gMail](https://www.gmail.com/) from my current gMail account.